rmannjbs/WP5ReactTSFromScratch/README.md

 ## Git Resource:
-You can clone the git repository here to already have all these steps: https://github.com/rmannjbs/WP5ReactTSFromScratch
+You can clone the git repository here to already have all these steps: https://github.com/rmannjbs/WP5ReactTSFromScratch If you want to just examine the repo you can install yarn globally and just run "yarn install" on the project to install all the depedencies.

 ## Initializing your node project